wolfeidau/wolfeidau_site/content/resume.md

 # Mark Wolfe

-I have spent the last two years working at Ninja Blocks, which is an IoT startup based in Sydney.
+I have spent the last two years working at [Ninja Blocks](https://ninjablocks.com/), which is an IoT startup based in Sydney.
 When I started I was working on keeping the existing systems running, developing new deployment tools and tuning the existing platform, then early in 2014 I was asked to take over as CTO.

-As CTO I worked with the team to build the Ninja Sphere, a consumer focused hardware device and cloud services which we launched on kickstarter in November 2013.
+As CTO I worked with the team to build the [Ninja Sphere](https://www.kickstarter.com/projects/ninja/ninja-sphere-next-generation-control-of-your-envir), a consumer focused hardware device and cloud services which we launched on kickstarter in November 2013.
 This project took us ~14 months to build, going from design, firmware / hardware build through to manufacturing and finally shipping.
 This was one of the most challenging and rewarding projects I have ever worked on.

 While at Ninja Blocks I to worked across a wide array of disciplines including hardware, software development and business operations.
 On the engineering side I primarily worked on:

-* Realtime messaging from the devices to cloud services
+* Real time messaging from the devices to cloud services
 * API Development
 * Linux OS development working with drivers, software packaging, and building the firmware for an ARM based platform
 * Deployment of cloud services on AWS, Google Cloud with Chef, Ansible and Docker